Majors

 Frank Adams 弗兰克 of ’22 is a double-major in Chinese and Sociology; an easy-going person getting along well with all his classmates and friends, he has linguistic gift and not easily frustrated in learning a foreign language; he can absorb new language material quickly and comprehend the Chinese syntax on his own;

 Kennedy Shelton of ’24 (师可) comes to the College with already good amount of language training in Chinese from her high school; directly placed into intermediate class, Kennedy keeps out-performing her classmates by hard-work; what distinguishes her as language student is not only her linguistic talent but also the ease with which she speaks Chinese as though a native speaker; it is very apparent that she is comfortable when her mandarin-speaking avatar; little surprise that she declared Chinese major in her freshman year.
+Kennedy’s I.S. project is focused on women’s treatments and social status in China.
+Her junior I.S. examines this same issue as being articulated through literary women in fiction and history, from Ban Zhao in Han Dynasty all the way to the present incident of a rural woman chained at home in post-Deng China.

 Elijah Shoaf of ’24 (舒易来) is a double major in Chinese and Political Science.
 He is a quick learner when it comes to reading comprehension and has great scores for all his online quizzes.
 Highly motivated to excel in Chinese and driven by his strong interests in things global and international, Elijah plans for his semester abroad even a freshman and could not wait till he is able to study abroad.
 Unswayed by the pandemic that has put every hope in the shadows of uncertainty, Elijah remains undeterred and looks forward to the challenges that will expand his cultural horizons.
 Beginning with success in language learning, Elijah is working conscientiously to qualify himself as a young scholar with much to contribute to a future in which the U.S. and China are important players.